andrescardona/export.js/README.md

 # export.js

-export.js is a JavaScript utility that help transfer and download data to different formats, now it only exports to CSV
+export.js is a JavaScript utility that help transfer and download data to CSV format, other formates could be added later.
-format.

 ## exportToCsv(data, keys)
-This function export csv formatted vertically to ease importing it to spreadsheet applications.
+This function exports to csv, formatted vertically to ease importing it to spreadsheet applications.

-It expect two parameter the first is data which array of string arrays, example:
+It expect two parameter the first is array of string arrays, example:

         var data = [ ["USA","France"], ["Washington DC", "Paris"] ] ;

-The second parameter is keys which expect array of strings that is associated with the data, example:
+The second is array of strings that is associated with the data, example:

         var keys = ["Country","Capital"];

-Calling <i>exportToCsv(data, keys)</i> the result will be :
+Calling <i>exportToCsv(data, keys)</i> will create a csv that looks like this:

 Country,Capital <br />
 USA,Washington DC <br />